FOMC Meeting: What You Need to Know

 How Does the FOMC Operate?

 Eight times a year, or more depending on necessity, the committee holds a meeting to decide on the course of federal monetary policy in the near-term.
 At the meeting, held in Washington, D.C., committee members will review the nation’s macroeconomic conditions, assess risks, and determine the direction best suited to the FOMC’s goals of keeping prices stable along with an overall sustainable rate of economic growth.
 The twelve members then vote on whether buying or selling securities is more likely to attain these goals.
-The meeting, which began Tuesday, January 31st, and concluded yesterday afternoon, the 1st of February, with a press conference, was the committee’s first of the year.
-(Source:Investopedia)
+The meeting, which began Tuesday, May 2nd, and concluded Wednesday, the 3rd of May, with a press conference, was the committee’s third meeting of the year.

 Who Sits on the FOMC Committee?